ShayHill/vim9-focalpoint/README.md

 ): string
 ~~~

-Used winid to determine which state (normal, unfocused split, focused split) a statusline is in, then select the 1st, 2nd, or 3rd string.
+This function will look at the winid and decide if the window is `normal` (only one split is open), `not_current` (unfocused split), or `current_now` (focused split when splits are open).
+It will then select and return the appropriate string as a highlight group.
 This can be used to insert different text in different states.

 ~~~vim
 def g:FPHiSelect(